Identify the purposes of performing a musculoskeletal examination.

 Both direct and indirect musculoskeletal impairments can contribute to activity limitations and participation restrictions and disability that affect a patient's ability to perform certain tasks and roles in society.
 By considering the few examples of diagnoses that cause direct and indirect musculoskeletal impairments provided in the previous paragraph, one can appreciate how often physical therapists and other health professionals encounter clinical problems affecting the musculoskeletal system.
 Administering specific tests and measures is almost always a major component of an initial patient examination.

 This chapter discusses the purposes of, and provides a general framework for, conducting a musculoskeletal examination.
 The principles and components of a musculoskeletal examination, together with how to organize and integrate the data with those of other body systems, are emphasized.
 Other resources are available that provide detailed musculoskeletal testing procedures of specific body regions.1,2,3,4,5

 PURPOSES OF THE MUSCULOSKELETAL EXAMINATION

 Evaluation of data from the musculoskeletal examination contributes to establishing a diagnosis and prognosis, setting anticipated goals and expected outcomes, and developing and implementing a plan of care (POC).
-A musculoskeletal examination is also an important component of evaluating treatment outcomes both periodically during the treatment process and at the conclusion of the episode of care.
-The purposes ...
+A musculoskeletal examination is also an important component of evaluating treatment outcomes both periodically during the treatment process and at the conclusion of the episode of care. ...